twoSilverUp/stock-prediction-practice/README.md

 # Stock Trading Market OpenAI Gym Environment with Deep Reinforcement Learning using Keras

 ## Overview
+The project is currently adjusting the code from <a href="https://github.com/kh-kim/stock_market_reinforcement_learning">stock market reinforcement learning</a> to match the current version.
+It is still in progress and will continue to be updated.
+Additionally, the goal is to make it executable on Colab.

+### Main Topic of the Original Project
-This project provides a general environment for stock market trading simulation using [OpenAI Gym](https://gym.openai.com/).
+The original project provides a general environment for stock market trading simulation using [OpenAI Gym](https://gym.openai.com/).
 Training data is a close price of each day, which is downloaded from Google Finance, but you can apply any data if you want.
 Also, it contains simple Deep Q-learning and Policy Gradient from [Karpathy's post](http://karpathy.github.io/2016/05/31/rl/).

-In fact, the purpose of this project is not only providing a best RL solution for stock trading, but also building a general open environment for further research.
-**So, please, manipulate the model architecture and features to get your own better solution.**

 ## Requirements
 - Python2.7 or higher
 - Numpy
 - HDF5